“So, you know that episode of Thundercats I was finishing?” my husband asked one morning.

 “Urnghuh?
 Um…sure,” I answered, my foggy tones conveying that no, I hadn’t had my morning coffee yet.
 I wrestled my hair into order with a scrunci and tried to look awake.

 “It had the same plot as that Harold Lloyd movie we watched yesterday.”

 That got my attention.
 “What?”

 “Grandma’s Boy, the Harold Lloyd movie?
 It was the same as the Thundercats episode.”

 For those of you not familiar with these two entities, Harold Lloyd was a famous comedic actor, known for a shy persona juxtaposed against daredevil stunts.

-His career stretched from the silent films in the 19teens all the way into the ‘talkie’ era.
+His career stretched from the silent films in the early 1900s all the way into the ‘talkie’ era.

 IMDB sums up Grandma’s Boy:

 “Always the mama’s boy, or in this case a grandma’s boy, Sonny joins a posse after a tramp accused of robbery and murder.
 He is unable to conquer his cowardice until Grandma tells him of his grandfather, also a coward, who overcame his fears with the help of a magic amulet.
 With new courage (and the charm), Sonny captures the fugitive and becomes the hero of the day.”